 Personal note from Joe Vranich ….

 You are thinking of launching a site selection project but are unsure where to start.
 That’s understandable because such a project can seem intimidating.
-Below, I’m sharing with you the questions that I’m routinely asked during a get-acquainted session – queries that arise when company leaders are just considering a location project.
+Below, I’m sharing with you the questions I’m routinely asked – queries that arise when company leaders are just considering a location project.
 The questions come from people in all types of enterprises from large corporations to privately held small businesses.

 • How do we start and what are the phases of a site selection project?

 • We want to move our back office out-of-state – how long does it usually take from completing the first strategic site study to when we dedicate the new space?

 • Several economic development agencies already know about our plans to move our assembly plant – what negotiating strategies should I keep in mind if I remain in contact with them?

 • You are known for a due diligence process that identifies the worst states for business and the best states for business – what criteria do you use in your evaluations?